 My favorite thing about Keep Talking and Nobody Explodes is all the paperwork.
 Wait, wait!
 Come back!
 KTNB is a game about that scene in every action movie where the hero has to defuse a bomb, and the nerd on the phone asks him: what do you see?

-KTNB made waves as a great Oculus Rift game, but you don’t need experimental VR hardware to have a good time.
+KTNB made waves as a great Oculus Rift game, but you don’t need experimental VR hardware to have a good time (although it's really fun that way).
 The defusing player can take a laptop to one side of the couch, and the advisors open up their bomb hardware manuals on the other.
 Communication is critical and any number of players can advise the bomb technician, making this a fantastic party game.

 Torchlight 2 (6 players, online)